WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-05-08-run-grumphp-git-hooks-within-vagrant.markdown

 But getting GrumPHP to install those hooks during install (`grumphp git:init`) required a relatively small change in the code.
 After some digging around in the code, I crafted a [PR](https://github.com/phpro/grumphp/pull/143) that adds the posibility to overwrite the default git hook template location.

-[I'm aware this PR hasn't merged yet but prepping the post for that situation.
-Assuming it gets merged and tagged] With that PR tagged in `0.9.x` you can now drop the above hooks (titles are the filenames) in a dedicated folder it to your `grumphp.yml`.
+With that PR tagged in `0.9.1` you can now drop the above hooks (titles are the filenames) in a dedicated folder it to your `grumphp.yml`.
 Lets say your folder is `./config/grumphp/hooks/` the config looks like this:

 ```yml
 parameters: